twhui/MSG-Net/README.md

 # Caffe for MSG-Net (Multi-scale guidance network)
 This repository is the release of <strong>MSG-Net</strong> for our paper <a href="http://personal.ie.cuhk.edu.hk/~ccloy/files/eccv_2016_depth.pdf"><strong>Depth Map Super-Resolution by Deep Multi-Scale Guidance </strong></a> in ECCV16.
 It comes with 4 trained networks (x2, x4, x8, and x16) and 3 hole-filled testing sets (A, B, and C).

-To the best of our knowledge, MSG-Net is the <strong>FIRST convolution neural network</strong> which attempts to <strong>1) upsamples depth images</strong> and <strong>2) uses the multi-scale guidance from the corresponding high-resolution RGB images</strong>.
+To the best of our knowledge, MSG-Net is the <strong>FIRST convolution neural network</strong> which attempts to <strong>1) upsample depth images</strong> and <strong>2) use the multi-scale guidance from the corresponding high-resolution RGB images</strong>.

 Another <a href="https://github.com/twhui/MS-Net">repository </a> for <strong>MS-Net</strong> (without multi-scale guidance) is also available.